Whole product

-In marketing, the whole product concept is an adaptation of the total product concept developed by Ted Levitt, a professor at Harvard Business School.
-In his book entitled “The Marketing Imagination” Levitt drew attention to the fact that consumers purchase more than the core product itself.
+In marketing, the whole product concept is the third iteration of a model originally developed by Philip Kotler, a professor at the Kellogg School of Management at Northwestern University.

+In his book entitled “Marketing Management” Kotler drew attention to the fact that consumers purchase more than the core product itself.
+And understanding the perception of value from the customer’s point of view, can help salespeople meet customer expectations.

+Kotler’s Five Product Levels Model outlines a hierarchy of product features, starting with the core product and progressing through expected features, augmented features, and potential future enhancements.

+Following the insights provided by Philip Kotler, Ted Levitt, a professor at Harvard Business School, elaborated on the fact that consumers purchase more than core features and functions.
 Rather, they purchase the core product combined with complimentary attributes, the majority of which are intangible.

 The total product was Levitt’s vision of how intangible elements could be added to a physical product, transforming it into an offering that was often more valuable than the physical attributes alone.